Skip To Main Content

 Secretary’s Report

-Board Secretary Mrs. Susan Szafranski reported that the District received Freedom of Information Act (FOIA) requests from SEIU Local 73 and from District 142 for Superintendent contract information and that both requests have been completed.
+Board Secretary Mrs. Susan Szafranski reported that the District received and fulfilled the following Freedom of Information Act requests:

 Consent Agenda